 And the science doesn’t support this theory either.
-Actually laboratory tests have shown that having a tan is only equivalent to a sunscreen with an SPF of 3, only the very minimal protection.
+Laboratory tests have shown that having a tan is only equivalent to a sunscreen with an SPF of 3, only the very minimal protection.
 So the idea of having a tan to protect you from the sun is very definitely a myth.

 A tan is healthy

 In case the above two points have not explained it, a tan is not healthy but in fact your skin being damaged.
 A tan might disguise some skin imperfections but as soon as it fades the imperfections appear again.
 The solution is not permanent.
-However what is permanent, well after the tan fades, is the damage that has been done to the lower levels of your skin; damage that can over time become skin cancer.
+However, what is permanent well after the tan fades, is the damage that has been done to the lower levels of your skin; damage that can over time become skin cancer.

 Only getting burnt damages your skin

 Sun burn makes it clear that you have damaged your skin.
 It hurts, is red and often leads to peeling.
 But just because you don’t have these symptoms when you tan doesn’t mean that you not doing damage to your skin.
-Tanning and burning both result in damage to your skin that can lead to cancer.
+Tanning and burning both result in damage to your skin that can lead to skin cancer.
 Each time you are overexposed to UV from the sun your risk of developing skin cancer is increased.

-Now that you know the truth about a tan I guess the question is do you think skin cancer a price worth paying for a tan.
-It is never too late to make changes to reduce your risk of cancer, so next time you are outside, check the UV level, and if it is 3 or above, make sure you slip, slop, slap, seek and slide.
+Now that you know the truth about a tan, I guess the question is do you think skin cancer a price worth paying for a tan.
+It is never too late to make changes to reduce your risk of skin cancer, so next time you are outside, check the UV level, and if it is 3 or above, make sure you slip, slop, slap, seek and slide.